rust-lang/lang-team/src/initiatives.md

 ## [Active initiatives][pb]

-Active initiatives are initiatives that have been assigned a lang-team [liaison] and which are actively underway.
+Active initiatives are initiatives that have been assigned a lang-team [Liaison] and which are actively underway.
 A complete list can be found in [this GitHub project board][pb].
 Note that this list doesn't represent all unstable features; older features in particular were added without active initiatives.

 Each initiative on the project board is linked to a tracking issue and has a status:

-* The [owner] and [liaison] are assigned to the issue.
+* The [Owner] and [Liaison] are assigned to the issue.
 * If the initiative has a dedicated repository, the issue is created on that repository (some initiatives don't require their own repos; they are found on rust-lang/rust or rust-lang/lang-team).
-* The [stage] of the initiative:
+* The [Stage] of the initiative:
     * [Experimental] -- Drafting RFC; implementation work may begin on nightly as well
     * [Development] -- Approved RFC; implementation is in progress on nightly
-    * [Feature complete] -- Implementation is complete on nightly and ready for widespread testing
+    * [Feature complete][fc] -- Implementation is complete on nightly and ready for widespread testing
     * [Stabilized] -- Implementation is complete and available on stable
         * To be stabilized, there must be a pending PR adding the feature to the Rust reference, but this PR may not yet have landed.
         * Other forms of integration, such as rustfmt, often take place after stabilization as well.